 Register Name Address Bit Name Function Default Value config19 0x13 15:0 phase_offsetCD(15:0) Phase offset added to the CD data path NCO accumulator before the generation of the SIN and COS values.
-The phase offset is added to the upper 16 bits of the NCO accumulator results and these 16 bits are used in the sin/cos lookup tables.
-If enabled in config31 writing to this register causes an auto-sync to be generated.
+The phase offset is added to the upper 16 bits of the NCO accumulator results, and these 16 bits are used in the sin and cos lookup tables.
+If enabled in config31, writing to this register causes an auto-sync to be generated.
 This loads the values of the CD-channel fine mixer block registers (config19, config22, and config23) at the same time.
-When updating the mixer values for the CD-channel config19 should be written last.
-Programming config22 and config23 will not affect the mixer settings.
+When updating the mixer values for the CD-channel, config19 should be written last.
+Programming config22 and config23 does not affect the mixer settings.
 0x0000

 Register Name Address Bit Name Function Default Value config20 0x14 15:0 phase addAB(15:0) The phase_addAB(15:0) value is used to determine the NCO frequency.
-The two's complement formatted value can be positive or negative.
-Each LSB represents Fs/(2^32) frequency step.
+The 2s-complement formatted value can be positive or negative.
+Each LSB represents an f_S / (2^{32}) frequency step.
 0x0000

-Register Name Address Bit Name Function Default Value config21 0x15 15:0 phase addAB(31:16) See config20 above.
+Register Name Address Bit Name Function Default Value config21 0x15 15:0 phase addAB(31:16) See config20.
 0x0000

 Register Name Address Bit Name Function Default Value config22 0x16 15:0 phase addCD(15:0) The phase_addCD(15:0) value is used to determine the NCO frequency.
-The two's complement formatted value can be positive or negative.
-Each LSB represents Fs/(2^32) frequency step.
+The 2s-complement formatted value can be positive or negative.
+Each LSB represents an f ${\rm S}$ / (2^{32}) frequency step.
 0x0000